jatinchowdhury18/NewMixer/README.md

 ### Recording
 - To create a new input track, right-click and select "New Track," or use "CTRL + N"
-- To record one loop, press "r", to free record, press "SHIFT + R", or use right-click menu
+- Press "r" to record a single loop, "SHIFT + R" to free record, or use right-click menu

-## Develop Instructions
+## Developer Instructions
 ### Building
   - Navigate to "JUCE/extras/Projucer/Builds/"
   - Build the Projucer using XCode (Mac), Visual Studio (Windows), or Makefile (Linux)